jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 Negative Mining is an advanced machine learning technique, which optimizes the way data is sampled from your training dataset.
 Usually, it aims at making the metric learning tasks for the model harder during the training.
-In this way it can lead to better fine-tuning results.
+In this way, it can lead to better fine-tuning results.

 ## Context: Deep Metric Learning